pyt-team/TopoModelX/docs/challenge/index.rst

 Selected TopoModelX maintainers and collaborators, as well as each team whose submission(s) respect(s) the guidelines, will vote once on Google Form to express their preference for the best submission in each topological domain.
 Note that each team gets only one vote/domain, even if there are several participants in the team.

 A link to a Google Form will be provided to record the votes.
-It will be required to insert an email address to identify the voter.
-The voters will remain secret--only the final ranking will be published.
+While the form will ask for an email address to identify the voter, voters' identities will remain secret--only the final ranking will be shared.

 Questions
 -------------